 Multitude of bootstrapping options:

 As there are many bootstrapping options in M2M Release 1 specifications, the complexity involved in bringing a complete End-to-end security solution is multiplied.
 Feasibility would be eased if we can agree to extend only one or two options for Release 2, such as GBA for an access network based solution and EAP-TLS for an access network independent solution.
 Insight on which options are most likely to be implemented on the field would be helpful in that respect.

+Madjid>>GBA credentials would not be independent of transport, aren’t application keys derived from IK, CK, which is from network operator?
+Same thing about EAP-TLS.
+If EAP-TLS is performed with a network operator AAA, then the operator has access to EMSK and any key generated from EMSK is in the hands of the operator.

 How to extend end-to-end security from devices to applications: